CW3E/Ensemble-DA-Cycling-Template/README.md

 ## Description
-This is a [Cylc-driven](https://cylc.github.io/) workflow for [MPAS](https://mpas-dev.github.io/) versus [WRF](https://www2.mmm.ucar.edu/wrf/users/) ensemble twin experiments, currently focusing on downscaling forecast analysis with additional development pending to integrate [WRF-GSI](https://github.com/NOAA-EMC/GSI/tree/develop) and [MPAS-JEDI](https://www.jcsda.org/jedi-mpas) ensemble DA.
-The purpose of this workflow is to produce offline reforecast analysis for the state-of-the-science MPAS system versus the legacy WRF model.
+This is a [Cylc-driven](https://cylc.github.io/) workflow for [MPAS](https://mpas-dev.github.io/) versus [WRF](https://www2.mmm.ucar.edu/wrf/users/) ensemble twin experiments, currently focusing on case study ensemble forecast analysis with WRF / MPAS, ensemble DA cycling experiments with [WRF-GSI](https://github.com/NOAA-EMC/GSI/tree/develop) and with additional development pending to integrate [MPAS-JEDI](https://www.jcsda.org/jedi-mpas) ensemble DA.
+The purpose of this workflow framework is to produce offline reforecast analysis for the state-of-the-science MPAS system versus the legacy WRF model.
 The code structure is based around defining case studies and simulation configurations in a way that is self-contained and transferrable to facilitate experiment replication.
 The repository is also designed to run